|

 Prelab Assignments

 Due to the tight schedule we will follow during the semester, you will be given assignments at the conclusion of the Monday afternoon prelab lectures that must be completed before you may begin work on your scheduled laboratory session.
-This requirement is necessary to ensure that you will be able to perform the myriad tasks that need to be accomplished each week.
+This requirement is necessary to ensure that you will be able to perform the myriad tasks that need to be accomplished in the laboratory each week.
+Failure to complete the prelab assignments AND bring the completed work to class with you will result in you being barred from the lab for the week.
+This will, in turn, result in you not being able to complete the assigned work and being unable to complete the Section Writeup which will seriously lower your overall grade.
+Take the Prelabs and Assigned readings seriously!

 Final Report

-A final report will be due on the last prelab meeting of the course (December 7).
-This report will be a compilation of the corrected section writeups you turned in during the semester as well as an Abstract, Introduction, Conclusions and References sections.
+A final report will be due on the Friday, December 5.
+This report will be a compilation of the corrected section writeups you turned in during the semester with Abstract and Introduction sections.
 The entire report must be formatted in the style of an article from the Journal of Biological Chemistry.
+Despite the fact that much of the material will already be written, you will need to construct a laboratory report that is coherent, logical and accurately describes what you have done during the semester.

 Laboratory Notebook